gravesoft/gravesoft.dev/docs/clean_install_windows.md

 ## Prerequisites

-- A genuine Windows ISO file, you can download from https://msdl.gravesoft.dev/
+- A genuine Windows ISO file, you can download from https://msdl.gravesoft.dev/ (don't download the ISO directly to your USB drive)
 - The latest version of Rufus from https://rufus.ie/
 - A minimum 8GB USB drive
 - Follow this [guide](remove_malware.md) before making a bootable USB if you think the system has malware.